All financial figures are in Canadian dollars unless otherwise noted

 Annual General Meeting & Webcast Details

-The webcast will remain accessible for a 12-month period at the above URL.
+The webcast will remain accessible for a 12-month period on Gibson’s website, www.gibsonenergy.com.

-Gibson has also made available certain supplementary information regarding the first quarter financial and operating results, available at www.gibsonenergy.com.
+Gibson has also made available certain supplementary information regarding the first quarter financial and operating results, available on the Company’s website (as noted above).

 Gibson is a Canadian-based oil infrastructure company with its principal businesses consisting of the storage, optimization, processing, and gathering of crude oil and refined products.
 Headquartered in Calgary, Alberta, the Company’s operations are focused around its core terminal assets located at Hardisty and Edmonton, Alberta, and also include the Moose Jaw Facility and an infrastructure position in the U.S.